quanqvinh/vkn-social-media/README.md

 Hello everybody, welcome to our project: Build a social-media using MERN stack
 # What technologies we use to build this project
-- Mongodb:
+- ReactJS
-- Expressjs
+- NodeJS
-- Reactjs: A library of javascript which has a strong effectiveness support to build UI in website.
+- ExpressJS
-- Nodejs
+- SocketIO
-- Socket io
+- Mongoose/MongoDB
 # What we do in this app
 - Authen using jwt.
 - Limit time token jwt and refresh using refresh token.